Sounddie/race-control-tv/README.md

 Thanks to all contributors of [f1viewer](https://github.com/SoMuchForSubtlety/f1viewer) for their work on how to use the F1 TV API.

 Launcher icon and banner made by [Freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.com](http://www.flaticon.com/).

+Massive thanks to [Groggy](https://github.com/Groggy) for creating this application in the first place.